neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App-gcloud.md

 The immediate solution that comes to mind is increasing the memory of the VM instance.
 But I'd rather not spend more money that I have to.
 This is a side project, after all.

-So I came up with a solution.
+So I came up with a work around.
 It's actually inspired by [deoldify](https://github.com/jantic/DeOldify/tree/master/deoldify) by Jason Antic.
 Jason uses a render factor to downscale the image and convert it to a square before running his machine learning model.

 I thought that applying the same idea here could reduce the memory requirements.

+# The Hack